Sepsis in Nursing Homes

 What Can You Do About Sepsis in Nursing Homes?

 The priority is to ensure the immediate safety of the resident.
-Seek medical attention immediately when you suspect sepsis or septic shock in anyone with a confirmed or suspected infection.
+Seek medical attention immediately when you suspect sepsis or septic shock in anyone who has an infection.